garden-io/garden/docs/k8s-plugins/actions/deploy/helm.md

 Using external charts, where the chart sources are not located in your own project, can be quite straightforward.
 At a minimum, you just need to point to the chart, and perhaps provide some values as inputs.
 There are two options to deploy external Charts, [Helm chart repositories](https://helm.sh/docs/topics/chart_repository/) (Accessible via `https`) or [OCI-based registries](https://helm.sh/docs/topics/registries/).

-Adding `deploy.redis` as a dependency of one of your other actions ensures that redis is up and running before the other actions are executed.

 ### Example: Redis from Bitnami OCI Repository